Philippines to charge officials of Sanofi, government over dengue deaths

 In late 2017, Sanofi said Dengvaxia could increase the risk of severe dengue in children who had never been exposed to the virus, triggering two congressional inquiries and a criminal investigation in the Philippines where 800,000 school-age children had already been vaccinated.

-The government spent 3.5 billion pesos ($67.7 million) on the Dengvaxia public immunisation programme to reduce the 200,000 dengue cases reported every year.
+The government spent 3.5 billion pesos ($67.7 million) on the Dengvaxia public immunization program to reduce the 200,000 dengue cases reported every year.

 Those to be included in the indictment exhibited neglect having “totally disregarded the identified risks and adverse effects of he vaccine,” the department said, citing the resolution, adding those risks resulted in the deaths.